mtorromeo/gmenu2x/compiling.markdown

 git clone git://github.com/mtorromeo/gmenu2x.git
 {% endhighlight %}

-The *src* dir contains various Makefiles for the different supported targets.
+The project directory contains various Makefiles for the different supported targets.
 To compile GMenu2X for a x86/x86_64 linux system, issue the following command:

 {% highlight bash %}
-cd src/
 make -f Makefile.linux
+{% endhighlight %}

+The main Makefile targets the GP2X device and supports both static and shared libraries compilation (default).
+The OPEN2X global variable needs to be exported and point to the toolchain directory (e.g. /opt/open2x/gcc-4.1.1-glibc-2.3.6) To build a static binary:

+{% highlight bash %}
+make static
 {% endhighlight %}